AMS-QF/TAQ-Data/README.md

 **data**
-    - When executing queries data will be written to this file
+    - When executing queries data will be written to this directories